 6) Click the "Enable Monitoring" button This will enable performance graphs in your DigitalOcean dashboard, so you can see the CPU/Memory/Disk/Network usage of the server.

-This is where the magic happens and what automatically installs userTrack on the server.
+7) Click Advanced Options -> Add Initialization scripts (free) This is where the magic happens and what automatically installs UXWizz on the server.

-Add that code to the User data input, so it should look something like this:
+Add the copied code to the text input, it should look something like this:

 While it's being setup we can add our own domain to point to that IP.

 To do this, you have to go add some DNS records to your domain from your domain name registrar.
 Add two A records from your domain (or subdomain name) to the IP of your server.

 The easiest way to access the server is through the web console.
 Here you can use the password that was set when creating the droplet.